saramcardle/Image-Analysis-Scripts/QuPath Groovy Scripts/README.md

 ## QuPath 0.5.0
 	* Compared to Region - an example script showing how to create bespoke measurements to feed into a classifier.
 Measures the background intensity in a circle around each cell and then calculates the difference (subtraction) and ratio (division) of the cell intensity and background
 	* ChannelNames - Tool for visualizing the channel names on fluorescence images.
 Updates as you change the visible channels, colors, and names.
 Written by Pete Bankhead.
+	* RareCellFetcher - Function to help you annotate single, rare cells to improve a classifier.
+Please see [the forum:] (https://forum.image.sc/t/rarecellfetcher-a-tool-for-annotating-rare-cells-in-qupath/33654) UPDATED to deal with ignored classes!